nhatvhm/TaxiServer/README.md

-HubTaxi: Server Side
+iTaxi: Server Side
 ===

 Notes : This is version outdate, so we don't support and maintain project.
-If you want build a new project please contact to me via email tungnguyen@vsoft.vn or Skype: tungtouch .
+If you want build a new project please contact to me via email vuhoangminhnhat@gmail.com or Skype: vuhoangminhnhat .
 Thanks !

 ### Technology use: